 Final Build & Quality Assurance.

 Once your design is approved, your final build date is confirmed and the last stage of your project begins.
 Our craftsmen and installers are clean, courteous professionals who respect your home and your sanity by showing up on time, working carefully and maintaining a clean environment.
 Site clean up is conducted each day and we maintain normal business hours at your home for minimum disruptions.
-Usually within 7 – 10 days of your build start date, you can look forward to a brand new custom home entertainment center, home theater, or media room.
+Usually, within 10-12 working days ( stone may take additional time depending on type and amount) of your build start date, you can look forward to a brand new custom home entertainment center, home theater, or media room.

 If your project involves new A/V equipment, our installers program your devices, fine-tune your systems and help with any troubleshooting required.